abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter02.md

 recognize: “There’s that twinge of jealousy; there’s that twinge of comparing; there’s that irritation.”
 Rather than letting them gain momentum, you can ask: “How can I bring a mature emotion into this?
-How can I bring some space around this?”
+How can I create some space around this?”

 The quality of loving-kindness creates space; it’s a very spacious emotion.
 As we create that spaciousness, it’s also very solid.
 It’s not